5 Simple Tips for Cleaning and Curating Your Jewelry Box

 5. Dream a Little: Curate Your Ideal Jewelry Collection

-Every treasure in your collection doesn’t have to be extraordinary or unique.
-It should make your heart happy and make you feel good wearing it.
+Every piece doesn’t have to be extraordinary or unique.
+It should make your heart happy and feel good to wear.

 Jewelry featuring raw gemstones like these 14K Fairmined gold, Umba sapphire and champagne zircon Taygeta dangle earrings from Michelle Pajak-Reynolds’s Pleiades Collection adds a pop of color and gorgeous texture to your jewelry wardrobe.
 Photo credit: Julie Stanley/JuleImages